 • Bengal and Punjab will be partitioned and a referendum in NEFP (North-East Frontier Province) and Sylhet district of Assam would be held.

 • There would be a separate constituent assembly for Pakistan to frame its constitution.

 • The Princely states would enjoy the liberty to join either India or Pakistan or ever remain independent.

-• August 15, 1947, was date fixed for handling over power to India and Pakistan.
+• August 15, 1947, was the date fixed for handing over power to India and Pakistan.

 • The British Government passed the Indian Independence Act of 1947 in July 1947, which contained the major provisions put forward by the Mountbatten plan.